Mi hermano, El Chapo: How a lawyer from Baltimore came to defend the world’s most notorious drug lord

 A bald Purpura admires Guzman’s thick, black hair.
 Guzman says he regrets he might not see his 95-year-old mother again.
 He asks what President Donald Trump has said.

-Each visit brings the same small gesture:a greeting in the other’s language.
+Each visit brings the same small gesture: a greeting in the other’s language.

 Purpura presses his palm to the steel mesh.